-6.7.14 Option D would result in the management of sub functional/minimal clearances.
+6.6.13 Option C (including all sub-options) would result in the management of sub functional/minimal clearances.
 The reduction of clearances will cause additional strain on the OLE resulting in greater wear.
-For maintenance reasons, this option is Unsupportive.
+T track lowering would result in a sump within the vertical track alignment requiring additional drainage solution.
+The option is therefore graded as Unsupportive.

-Option D would require significant disruptive access for a period that is not currently available within the existing programme.
-The requirements are significantly greater than those required for Option C. It is also unlikely that it will be negotiable with Train Operating Companies (TOCs) due to the significant effect on commuter traffic and misalignment with the "passenger first" directive.
+6.6.14 Option C (including all sub-options) would require significant disruptive access for a period that is not currently available within the existing programme.
+The requirements are even greater than those required for Option B and would not be acceptable to the Train Operating Companies (TOCs) due to the significant effect on commuter traffic between Leeds and York, Selby, Hull and misalignment with the "passenger first" directive.
 To undertake the works over a number of shorter disruptive possessions would require excessive multi-disciplinary staging and temporary alignments that would also be unviable economically and from a programme perspective.
 This option is, therefore, Highly Unsupportive on deliverability.

-6.7.16 Due to the required high risk stabilisation works, this option is not feasible within the constraints of the project.
+6.6.15 Due to the required high risk stabilisation works, this option is not feasible within the constraints of the project.
 The works would require track closure over a prolonged period which falls outside that possible with the train operating companies.
 The requirement for rock break-out to achieve the track lower and re-stabilisation of the adjacent cutting slope is a high risk construction activity and considered unviable as an option.
 There is also the potential for further delays in the event that historic mine workings are discovered during construction.